‘QUITE AN ORNAMENT TO THAT PART OF THE TOWN .. . light, airy, and comfortable’.

-In 1392 John de Plumptre, a merchant of the staple of Calais who traded mainly in wool and four times mayor of Nottingham, was granted a licence by King Richard II to found and endow a hospital or house of God for two chaplains and thirteen poor widows ‘bent by old age and depressed by poverty.’
+In 1392 John de Plumptre, a merchant of the staple of Calais who traded mainly in wool and was four times mayor of Nottingham, was granted a licence by King Richard II to found and endow a hospital or house of God for two chaplains and thirteen poor widows ‘bent by old age and depressed by poverty.’

 The hospital was more of an almshouse than a hospital and dedicated to the Blessed Virgin Mary and was endowed with 13 properties around the town of Nottingham.
 The priest was instructed to pray for John, his wife Emma, the king, the people of Nottingham, and all the Christian dead — especially those who gave to the hospital.